timescale/docs/promscale/send-data/prometheus.md

-# Configure Prometheus to use Promscale as a remote storage
+# Send Prometheus metrics to Promscale

-Promscale has native support for the Prometheus remote write and read protocols as well as full PromQL support.
+Promscale can be used as a remote storage for Prometheus and has native support for the Prometheus remote write and read protocols as well as full PromQL support.

 ## Configure Prometheus to read and write data from Promscale
 You can configure Prometheus to use Promscale as a remote storage.
 Open the Prometheus configuration file and add or edit these lines: